Iran Has to Come: FIFA President Confirms 2026 World Cup Participation Despite War

 Source: Getty Images

-FIFA President Gianni Infantino has declared that Iran “has to come” to the 2026 FIFA World Cup in the United States.
+FIFA President Gianni Infantino has declared that Iran “has to go” to the 2026 FIFA World Cup in the United States.
 Infantino dismissed growing doubts over the country’s participation amid ongoing conflict with the US and Israel.

 Speaking on 15 April 2026 at the CNBC Invest in America Forum in Washington, Infantino made it clear that Iran’s national team would take part in the tournament.
 The global showpiece event kicks off on 11 June 2026 across the United States, Canada and Mexico.